Qrauli/Page-Stream-Segmentation-of-Business-Documents/README.md

     docker build -t pss-business-documents .
     docker run -d -p 80:80 --name pss-api pss-business-documents

-To lower the batch sized used for inference set the environment variable **BATCH_SIZE**.
+To lower the batch size used for inference set the environment variable **BATCH_SIZE**.

 ## Google Colab
 The API is also available as a Google Colab notebook.